This is the website for the International Network of Co-operative Inquirers!

 How much time will it take?

-The group usually meets online via Zoom for an average of one hour every three weeks.
+The group usually meets online via Zoom for an average of one hour every month.
 This is guilt-free research – every member of the team contributes as much as they can when they can.

 How do we communicate?